georgegesite/TypeScript/vite + react + ts + tw/ultimateTracker/README.md

 - Tailwind CSS - A utility-first CSS framework for styling

 I am excited to continue building projects with these technologies to improve my skills as a web developer.

+I dont know what to build anymore, I have lost motivation